 The City receives revenues from automobile rental companies under agreements which guarantee annual minimum rental amounts or, if greater, a percentage of gross revenues from automobile rentals at both Intercontinental and Hobby.
 The City has agreements with seven rental car companies operating at the consolidated rental car facility at Intercontinental on a site adjacent to J.F.
 Kennedy Boulevard.
 The concession agreement and facility lease have terms that expire August 31, 2028, 25 years from the date of beneficial occupancy of the facility.
 The consolidated rental car facility was financed with proceeds of the Series 2001 Special Facilities Bonds (Rental Car Facility) issued in the principal amount of \$130,250,000 in March 2001 that are secured by and payable from a separate customer facility charge ("CFC") assessed on rental car customers at Intercontinental.
 Under the terms of the lease, the rental car companies are responsible for all operating and maintenance costs associated with the facility and the consolidated busing operation.
-The City also has concession agreements with eight rental car companies operating at Hobby that expire May 31, 2010.
+The City also has terminal concession agreements with eight rental car companies operating at Hobby which expire on May 31, 2012.

 The City leases a hotel, land and parking areas at Intercontinental to Host of Houston Ltd. (operated as a Marriott Hotel).
-The leases entitle the City to the greater of certain guaranteed annual minimum amounts or percentages of gross sales from operations of the hotel facilities, including concessions, parking, and valet parking, each year.
-The agreements also entitle the City to collect ground rental payments for the use of parking areas based on the square footage used for hotel parking.
+The leases entitle the City to the greater of certain guaranteed annual minimum amounts or percentages of gross sales from operations of the hotel facilities, including concessions, parking, valet parking, vending, and business office service, each year.
+The agreements also entitle the City to collect ground rental payments for the use of parking areas based on the square footage of the hotel parking garage and ground rent for the hotel footprint.
 The leases terminate October 30, 2019.

 The City also receives revenues from concession agreements with food, alcoholic beverage, gift/news and other concessionaires operating at the terminals.
-The revenues paid to the City under these concession agreements are based on the greater of certain guaranteed annual minimum amounts or a percentage of gross revenues received by the concessionaires.
-In 2008, the City extended its original 10-year food and beverage concession agreement at Intercontinental with Concessions of Houston through June 30, 2012, and in Fiscal Year 2004, two master gift/news concessions with Houston 8/Host Joint Venture and Paradies-IAH, L.L.C. were awarded at Intercontinental which will expire in 2013 plus three one-year options to 2016, respectively.
+The revenues paid to the City under these concession agreements are based on the greater of certain guaranteed annual minimum amounts or a percentage of gross revenues received by the concessionaires or per enplaned passenger.
+In 2008, the City extended its original 10-year food and beverage concession agreement at Intercontinental with Concessions of Houston through June 30, 2015, the option years having been exercised for both Houston 8 and Paradies.
 Another food and beverage concession in Terminal C area is operated by JDDA SSP under an agreement that will expire on December 31, 2016 with two one-year options.
 A new concession for duty free shops was awarded in October 2005 to The Nuance Group (Houston) LLC, which will expire in 2014.
 In Fiscal Year 2003, the City awarded new food and beverage to 4 Families of Houston and gift/news concession to Hudson News Company for the new areas at Hobby which will expire in 2020 and 2015, respectively.